 Active Years | 1959-1983 |

-Broadcasting affiliations | CBS, NBC, ESPN, ABC, the MLB Network, and TBS |
+Broadcasting Affiliations | CBS, NBC, ESPN, ABC, MLB Network, And TBS |

-Broadcasting years | 1981-2005 |
+Broadcasting Years | 1981-2022 |

-Social Media Presence | #JimKaat (Hashtag on Twitter) |
+Social Media Presence | Unavailable |

-Last Update | June, 2022 |
+Last Update | November 2024 |

-Jim Kaat – Early Life and Education
+Early Life & Education

-Growing up, Jim Kaat had a huge influence from his father, as his every step of work was preached by his father in preparing it.
-Thus, he had a strict childhood except for the fact that he would sneak out every Sunday afternoon to play baseball.
+Growing up, Jim Kaat had a huge influence from his father, as his every step of work was preached by his father.

 High School

-Therewith, Jim Kaat was called ‘Little Jimmy’ due to his small stature.
-All in all, he commenced playing for the school’s team and, at first, had terrible control over his pitch.
-However, by the end of his senior years, he has improvised quite a lot.
+Kaat was called ‘Little Jimmy’ due to his small stature.
+At first, he commenced playing for the school’s team and had terrible control over his pitch.

-Overall, he pitched hard and had grown up to be 5 feet and 10 inches while weighing 165 pounds.
+However, by the end of his senior year, he had improved quite a lot.
+Kaat pitched hard and had grown up to be 1.77 meters while weighing 165 pounds.

 College Years

-Unfortunately, Jim Kaat couldn’t score any athletic scholarship by the end of his graduation in 1956.
-Therefore, he enrolled in Hope College in Holland, Michigan.
-Alongside his study, Jim Kaat even worked for his own money to pay for tuition.
+Unfortunately, Jim Kaat couldn’t score any athletic scholarship by the end of his high school graduation in 1956.

-Jim Kaat – Professional Career
+Professional Career

-Thus, the White Sox had offered them $25,000, which was turned down.
-Later, they signed in for less than $4,000 to remain in the minors at first and then develop slowly.
-Before promoting the Double-A Chattanooga Lookouts, Jim Kaat posted 16-9 with a 2.99 ERA in 223 innings.
+Jim Kaat got an offer from the White Sox worth $25,000, which he turned down.
+Later, he signed in for less than $4,000 to remain in the minors to develop slowly.

 Washington Senators

-In 1960, he moved up to the Triple-A Charleston, where he had 7-10 with a 3.82 ERA.
+He moved up to the Triple-A Charleston, where he had 7-10 with a 3.82 ERA in 1960.
+Consequently, he ended the games with 1-5 with a 5.58 ERA in 50 innings.

 Minnesota Twins

-After a few years of success, 1964 came as a downfall when the Twins had just finished with 79-83.
-However, Jim Kaat stood strong with his personal record 17-11 with a solid 3.22 ERA in 243 innings.
+After a few years of success, 1964 was a downfall when the Twins had just finished 79-83.

 During the 1965 World Series, Kaat started three games in total, and after that year came his breakthrough season in 1966.

-Overall, during the years 1962 through 1970, Kaat had a total win of 146 games as he led the team with a 91-71 record.
+Overall, from 1962 to 1970, Kaat had a total win of 146 games as he led the team with a 91-71 record.

-Likewise, arriving in the White Sox, Jim Kaat claimed another All-Star in 1975.
-Apparently, he won the Gold Glove Award for defensive skill a record 16 consecutive times (1962–1977).
+Kaat claimed three All-Star in 1962, 1966, and 1975.
+He won the Gold Glove Award for defensive skill 16 consecutive times (1962–1977).

-Altogether, Kaat bagged the three straight NL East titles from 1976-1978 alongside Hall of Famers Mike Schmidt and Steve Carlton.
+Altogether, Kaat bagged three straight NL East titles from 1976-1978 alongside Hall of Famers Mike Schmidt and Steve Carlton.

-Not to mention, he also was using the same baseball glove for 15 seasons.
-Later, he starred as the relief pitcher from 1979 after years of being a starting pitcher.
+Later, he starred as a relief pitcher in 1979 after years of being a starting pitcher.

 St. Louis Cardinals